 On Crumbling

-Transitioning onto a lighter note, Crumbling is another album that Ruijie recommended me and this was a special album because it opened a gateway to another world of music whose existence I was unaware of up until that point.
+Transitioning onto a lighter note, Crumbling is another album that Ruijie recommended me, and this was a special album because it opened a gateway to another world of music whose existence I was unaware of up until that point.
 And my god what an unfortunate precedent this album set for every other folktronica artist I listened to afterwards.
 Pinning down an exact explanation as to what makes this record so great feels almost as elusive as Mid-Air Thief's zero social media presence.
 There's something about the bubbling synthesizers scales and the spaced out mixing and the feathering guitar plucks washing together in a psychedelic haze that makes my brain melt away in a flush of euphoria.
 I absolutely love Summer Soul being on the backup vocals here, bringing in a lush breath to the production, like a gentle tide ebbing in and out of the sea shorelines.
-Then there are times when the instrumentation blends with the vocal harmonies in a magnificent crescendo that transcends what was already great music into a majesty of an album.
-This is one of the few accessible records in my music library I think anyone could enjoy and I would heavily recommend listening to if you haven't already.
+Then there are times when the instrumentation blends with the vocal harmonies in a magnificent crescendo that elevates what was already great music into the ranks of supreme majesty.
+This is one of the few accessible records in my music library I think anyone could enjoy and I would heavily recommend listening to it if you haven't already.

 " ‘I’m dying.’